 This instant naan recipe can be made quickly for that last minute fresh naan craving!

 To make the large batch, I use 1 kilo of flavour and a litre of liquid.
-Where I use only one egg in this small recipe to serve 4 to 6, for the large batch, I use three.
+Where I use only one egg in this small instant naan recipe to serve 4 to 6, for the large batch, I use three.

-Keep the rule of equal amounts of dry and wet ingredients – roughly speaking – and you can scale this recipe up and down easily.
+Stick to the rule of equal amounts of dry and wet ingredients – roughly speaking – and you can scale this recipe up and down easily.

 That dough looks more like a batter than a dough!